Options

 Parameters

-The key to increase the value for.
+The key to change the value for.

-• Optional data: any
+• Optional amount: number

 Returns Bullet